Classes are organised by age-group, from 5 years to 20 plus.

 Solo classes include verse speaking, acted scene, prepared prose reading, sightreading, performed creative writing and mime.

 There are also classes for duologues and for creative performance (devised physical theatre and text based).

 Improvisation classes are run for duologues and for groups.

 There are free workshops for all those who have entered another class, and the opportunity for performers to become the adjudicator!

-During the Festival, the adjudicators will be recommending a few performances for the Festival Highlights Concert on the evening of 1 April, so make a note of this date, as it could be you!
+During the Festival, the adjudicators will be recommending a few performances for the Festival Highlights Concert on the evening of 25 March (TBC) so make a note of this date, as it could be you!

 The Olive Von der Heyde Shield (1) donated by Jenny Leworthy and Margaret Stredwick in memory of Olive Von der Heyde, who was involved from the beginning of the Festival in 1926 until her death in 1997, is awarded to the winner of the 8–10 Years Final.

 The Olive Von der Heyde Shield (2) donated by Melanie Bloor-Black, is awarded to the winner of the 11–13 Years Final.

 The Society of Teachers of Speech and Drama Award is given to the performer with the highest aggregate mark in classes 509–511 (Intermediate Championship)